Erythema Toxicum Neonatorum In Newborns: Symptoms & Treatment

 5. What is the difference between baby acne and erythema toxicum?

 Erythema toxicum in newborns is a self-limiting condition that could appear from the first six days of life to two weeks after birth.
 The precise cause of this skin condition is unknown.
-However, it is considered an allergic skin reaction of undetermined etiology.
+However, it is considered a skin allergy in babies with undetermined etiology.
 Most babies get transient rashes and are generally well otherwise.
 Experts advise letting the condition run its course as the rashes usually self-heal without causing skin damage or scars.
 Nonetheless, consulting a doctor for all skin problems during the neonatal period is vital to ensure the baby is safe and healthy!

 Infographic: Conditions Requiring Medical Attention In Erythema Toxicum Neonatorum